datastax/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 $$\text{baseSSTableSize}_B = \max(\text{baseSSTableSize}, \text{youngerMaxDensity}, \text{olderMinDensity})$$

+All three quantities are compared in density units, i.e. the configured base sstable size is divided by the shard's local token coverage before the maximum is taken.

 This ensures that:
 - Any SSTable entering an older bucket that is smaller than or equal to the size of data produced by younger buckets starts at Level 0, allowing it to compact properly.